qing10101/WilliamsBattery/README.md

 ## 🚀 Features

--   **Blended, Multi-Threaded Attacks:** Launches UDP, TCP SYN, ICMP, and HTTP floods simultaneously.
+-   **Blended, Multi-Threaded Attacks:** Launches multiple attack vectors simultaneously to create a complex and effective attack simulation.
--   **Efficient Worker Pool Model:** Uses a professional, fixed-thread-pool model for high performance and low resource consumption.
--   **Multiple Flood Vectors:** UDP, TCP SYN, ICMP, and HTTP GET floods.
--   **Configurable Attack Profiles:**
-    -   **Full Scale (Siege):** A prolonged, high-volume attack across a wide range of vectors.
-    -   **Fast Scale (Surgical Strike):** A short, intense, and focused attack on critical services.
-    -   **Adaptive (Smart Strike):** An intelligent attack that monitors the target's status, automatically pausing the flood when the target is down and resuming it upon recovery.
-This maximizes efficiency and conserves attacker resources.
+-   **Adaptive Attack Controller:** An intelligent mode that monitors the target's status, automatically pausing the attack when the target is down and resuming it upon recovery to maximize efficiency.
+-   **Comprehensive Attack Vectors:**
+    -   **Layer 7 (Application):**
+        -   **HTTP/2 Rapid Reset:** A highly efficient attack exploiting the H2 protocol to cause maximum CPU load with minimal bandwidth.
+        -   **HTTP POST Flood:** Bypasses caches by sending randomized POST data, forcing expensive server-side processing.
+        -   **Slowloris:** A stealthy "low and slow" attack that exhausts the server's connection pool with minimal traffic.
+        -   **DNS Query Flood:** A smart attack that floods the target with valid but randomized DNS queries, overwhelming the DNS resolver application.
+    -   **Layer 3/4 (Network & Transport):**
+        -   **TCP SYN Flood:** The classic attack to exhaust the server's connection state table.
+        -   **TCP Fragmentation Attack:** A memory exhaustion attack that targets firewalls and OS network stacks by sending incomplete packet fragments.
+        -   **UDP Flood:** A volumetric attack to saturate network bandwidth.
+        -   **ICMP Flood:** A classic "Ping Flood" for network saturation.
+-   **Configurable Attack Profiles:** Choose from pre-configured strategies for different testing scenarios.

 ## ⚙️ Prerequisites & Installation

 -   Python 3.8 or newer.
 -   `pip` for installing packages.
--   **Root or Administrator privileges** to craft and send raw packets with Scapy.
+-   **Root or Administrator privileges** to craft and send raw packets.

 **Installation Steps:**